ViviLearns2Code/vivilearns2code.github.io/_posts/2021-03-11-writing-controllers-for-kubernetes-custom-resources.md

 * define CRD types in golang
 * generate deepcopy functions
 * generate clientset, informer, lister
-* create informer, lister, clientset for your controller to use
 * write control loop
 * write reconciler logic
+* create informer, lister, clientset for your controller to use
 * create and run your controller
-* take care of deployment-related steps
+* perform deployment-related steps

 You can skip some of the above steps by using controller-runtime.
 The above list is reduced to
 * define CRD types in golang
 * generate deepcopy functions
 * write reconciler logic
 * create and run your controller
-* take care of deployment-related steps
+* perform of deployment-related steps

 In addition, controller-runtime offers easy ways to include admission and conversion webhooks and possibly other things which I haven't explored yet.